chadblack/2018ELA/calendar.md

 **READINGS:**

-* Lockhart and Otte, Letters and People of the Spanish Indies: 16th Century (Cambridge Univ.
-Press, 1976), selections.
+* Restall and Lane, Chapter 6-7.

 *  Patricia Seed, "Failing to Marvel: Atahualpa’s Encounter with the Word," Latin American Research Review 26.1 (1991): 7-32.